Hot and muggy Monday, with a First Alert for Tuesday storms

 - Wednesday – Friday: Drier, with low to mid 80s

+A few strong to severe storms will be possible with gusty winds, heavy rainfall, and frequent lightning.
+Tuesday high temperatures will be around 84 degrees.

-Drier weather develops Wednesday through Friday, with high temperatures in the mid-80s, with a stray storm possible.
+Drier weather develops Wednesday and Thursday, with less muggy conditions.
+High temperatures will be in the lower 80s for both Wednesday and Thursday.

+Friday will be partly cloudy and warm, with a few storms possible, and afternoon high temperatures around 84 degrees.

-Get weather alerts and your latest WBTV weather forecast on the-go, with the free WBTV Weather app.
+Get weather alerts and your latest WBTV weather forecast on the-go, with the free WBTV First Alert Weather app.

 Have a great start to the week!